 Railway history

-The Mt.
-Gambier-Heywood railway was mooted in 1900, and decided upon in 1912.
-Surveying and construction began from Heywood in 1913; the section to Dartmoor was completed in June 1916 with the remainder of the line being completed in November 1917.
-A 968′ (300m) long wooden-bridge over the Glenelg River at Dartmoor was completed in April 1915.
-The line was opened in November 1917.
+The Mt Gambier-Heywood Line was mooted in 1900, and decided upon in 1912.
+Surveying and construction began from Heywood in 1913; a 300m wooden bridge over the Glenelg River at Dartmoor was completed in April, 1915, and the section to Dartmoor in June, 1916, with the remainder completed and opened in November, 1917.
 Passenger trains operated until 1942.
-In the mid-1980’s the bridge was demolished and replaced by the current concrete-steel one.
-The rail was ‘suspended’ in April 1995 due gauge standardisation.
+In the mid-1980s the original bridge was demolished and replaced by the current concrete and steel one.
+The line was ‘suspended’ in April, 1995, due to gauge standardisation of the main line.
 (Source: www.railpage.com.au)

 New Rail Trail for Victoria